New Haven, Connecticut: Post-industrial era and urban redevelopment

-New Haven's expansion continued during the two World Wars, with most new inhabitants being African Americans from the American South and Puerto Ricans.
+New Haven's expansion continued during the two World Wars, with most new inhabitants being African Americans from the American South, and Puerto Ricans.
 The city reached its peak population after World War II.
 The area of New Haven is only 17 sqmi, encouraging further development of new housing after 1950 in adjacent, suburban towns.
 Moreover, as in other U.S. cities in the 1950s, New Haven began to suffer white flight of middle-class workers.
 One author suggested that aggressive redlining and rezoning made it difficult for residents to obtain financing for older, deteriorating urban housing stock, thereby condemning such structures to deterioration.

-In 1954; then-mayor Richard C. Lee began some of the earliest major urban renewal projects in the United States.
+In 1954, then-mayor Richard C. Lee began some of the earliest major urban renewal projects in the United States.
 Certain sections of downtown New Haven were redeveloped to include museums, new office towers, a hotel, and large shopping complexes.
 Other parts of the city, particularly the Wooster Square and Fair Haven neighborhoods were affected by the construction of Interstate 95 along the Long Wharf section, Interstate 91, and the Oak Street Connector.
 The Oak Street Connector (Route 34), running between Interstate 95, downtown, and The Hill neighborhood, was originally intended as a highway to the city's western suburbs but was only completed as a highway to the downtown area, with the area to the west becoming a boulevard (See "Redevelopment" below).

 In 1970, a series of criminal prosecutions against various members of the Black Panther Party took place in New Haven, inciting mass protests on the New Haven Green involving twelve thousand demonstrators and many well-known New Left political activists.
 (See "Political Culture" below for more information).

-From the 1960s through the late 1990s, central areas of New Haven continued to decline both economically and in terms of population despite attempts to resurrect certain neighborhoods through renewal projects.
+From the 1960s through the early 1990s, some areas of New Haven continued to decline both economically and in terms of population despite attempts to resurrect certain neighborhoods through renewal projects.
 In conjunction with its declining population, New Haven experienced a steep rise in its crime rate.

 Since approximately 2000, many parts of downtown New Haven have been revitalized with new restaurants, nightlife, and small retail stores.
 In particular, the area surrounding the New Haven Green has experienced an influx of apartments and condominiums.
-In recent years, downtown retail options have increased with the opening of new stores such as Urban Oufitters, J Crew, Origins, American Apparel, Gant Clothing, and an Apple Store, joining older stores such as Barnes & Noble and Raggs Clothing.
-In addition, two new supermarkets opened to serve downtown's growing residential population.
-A Stop & Shop opened just west of downtown, while Elm City Market, located one block from the Green, opened in 2011.
+In addition, two new supermarkets opened to serve downtown's growing residential population: a Stop and Shop opened just west of downtown, while Elm City Market, located one block from the Green, opened in 2011.
 The recent turnaround of downtown New Haven has received positive press from various periodicals.